cloudmesh-community/fa19-516-147/project/report.md

 ## Motivation

 Clouding computing is a market emerging trend.
-It provides on-demand availability of computer system resources, databases , storage etc. without direct maintenance of the platform by the user of cloud services.
+It provides on-demand availability of computer system resources, databases, storage etc. without direct maintenance of the platform by the user of cloud services.

 A cloud database is a database which runs on a cloud computing platform.
 This platform can be private, public or hybrid.
-When we talk about database , there are two models,
+When we talk about database, there are two models,

 1. Traditional cloud model
 2. Database as a service (DBaaS)